MicrosoftDocs/power-platform/power-platform/admin/geographical-availability-copilot.md

     After you consent, the status on the **Allow data movement across regions for generative AI features** card shows **Allowed** and copilots and generative AI features are enabled in the environment.

-## Disable copilots and generative AI outside the United States and Switzerland
+## Disable copilots and generative AI outside United States and Switzerland

-You can disable copilots and generative AI features in Power Platform environment regions outside the United States and Switzerland by following these steps.
+You can disable copilots and generative AI features in Power Platform environment regions outside United States and Switzerland by following these steps.

 > [!IMPORTANT]
 > Any data movement that happened while this feature was enabled cannot be reversed by removing your consent.